peacheym/music-theory-visualizer/Assignment1/README.md

 I have programmed several interactive components to fulfil the final 20% component of this assignment.
 A list of how each of these can be used by a user is as follows:

 - Chart 1: When a user clicks on the date, they are able to toggle between data for 2021 and 2022.
-- Chart 3
 - Chart 4: When the user clicks on any of the grey vertical lines, a tool tip is toggled to explain what that line means.
-- Chart 5
-- Chart 6
+- Chart 6 When the user hovers over any of the bars, the associated percentage value appears at the end of that bar

 ## Citations